Gordon McMillan

-Gordon Warner "Gymie" McMillan (4 January 1927 – 18 May 2021) was a ice hockey player who was a member of the Michigan Wolverines team that won the first NCAA Frozen Four ice hockey championship in 1948.
+Gordon Warner "Gymie" McMillan (4 January 1927 – 18 May 2021) was an ice hockey player who was a member of the Michigan Wolverines team that won the first NCAA Frozen Four ice hockey championship in 1948.
 He played four years of hockey at Michigan from 1946-1949 and broke the school's scoring record with 210 career points.

 Moose Jaw Monarchs

 McMillan grew up in Moose Jaw, Saskatchewan, where he played center for the Moose Jaw Monarchs.
 In April 1945, the Monarchs traveled to Lethbridge, Alberta to play the Lethbridge Native Sons for the western Canada juvenile hockey championship.
 McMillan, described as the team's "star centre" and a "starry redhead who is the mainspring of the Moose Jaw attack," was left behind in Moose Jaw because his father was seriously ill.
 However, he arrived in Lethbridge by plane on the morning of the first game, and scored four goals and an assist, as his heads-up hockey and "fast break-aways kept the crowd in a dither."
 The Monarchs won the series in two games, and McMillan was the high scorer with six goals and an assist.
 One month after the championship, McMillan's 42-year-old father, a hockey coach who had been recently discharged from the Royal Canadian Air Force, died in Moose Jaw.